Redeaux-Games/Nuclear-Engine/README.md

 ### Building
-The project has three building configuration:
+The project has three building configurations:

 Debug: Which is used in internal engine development.